 Latozinemab is currently being studied in a global pivotal Phase 3 trial, INFRONT-3, for the potential treatment of adults at risk for or with symptomatic FTD due to a progranulin gene mutation (FTD-GRN).
 We and GSK held a Type C meeting with the U.S. Food and Drug Administration (FDA) and received scientific advice from the European Medicines Agency (EMA) regarding the pivotal INFRONT-3 Phase 3 clinical trial of latozinemab in participants with frontotemporal dementia due to FTD-GRN.
-We and GSK aligned with the FDA and EMA to conduct the primary analysis on symptomatic participants in INFRONT-3.
-Based on feedback from the regulatory agencies, the companies performed a sample size re-estimation that is anticipated to support a more focused enrollment of approximately 90-100 symptomatic participants for a treatment duration of 96 weeks.
-We plan to complete enrollment in INFRONT-3 in the fourth quarter of 2023.
-In prior clinical studies, latozinemab demonstrated elevation of progranulin levels to the normal range and early signals of exploratory biomarker and clinical activity.
+We and GSK previously aligned with the FDA and EMA to conduct the primary analysis on symptomatic participants in INFRONT-3.
+The companies performed a sample size re-estimation that supported enrollment of approximately 90-100 symptomatic participants for a treatment duration of 96 weeks.
+In October 2023, we completed enrollment in INFRONT-3 with 103 symptomatic and 16 atrisk patients enrolled.
+Enrollment completion is subject to revised protocol approval in countries outside the United States.
+In prior clinical studies in FTD-GRN patients, latozinemab demonstrated elevation of progranulin levels to the normal range and early signals of exploratory biomarker and clinical activity.
 Latozinemab has been well tolerated in healthy volunteers and FTD-GRN and FTD-C9orf72 patients in our Phase 1a and Phase 1b clinical trials, and in our open label Phase 2 clinical trial.